 Kansas City, MO

 Kansas City is an affordable destination for barbecue and high culture.
 In the heart of the Midwest, Kansas City is surprisingly diverse in culture, art, and cuisine.
-It also has tons of free attractions.
-Just make sure not to go there in the mid-summer, when the city is at its hottest and most crowded.
+It also has tons of the Q.

 See & Do